Perfect Homemade Keto Waffles with Almond Flour

 by Joanna

-In our house, weekends are for baking and making keto pancakes and waffles.
-I love sweet and savory waffles, which are a staple for weekend breakfast.
+In our house, weekends are for baking — and that usually means keto pancakes and crispy waffles.
+I love making both sweet and savory versions, and they’ve become a weekend breakfast staple.

 Watch the short video below to see how easy it is to make these perfect keto waffles every time.